Gabriel J. de Yermo: Life before the coup

-When Gabriel de Yermo moved from Spain to New Spain, he married María Josefa de Yermo, his first cousin and heiress of the haciendas of Temixco and San Gabriel, in the current state of Morelos.
-Later he came to control the monopoly on aguardiente and the sale of meat in Mexico City.
+When Gabriel de Yermo moved from Spain to New Spain, he married María Josefa de Yermo, his first cousin and heiress of the haciendas of Temixco and San Gabriel, in the modern state of Morelos.
+He later came to control the monopoly on aguardiente and the sale of meat in Mexico City.

-In 1790 Yermo celebrated the birth of his first child by freeing all of his more than 400 slaves.
-In 1797, acquired the hacienda of Jalmolonga, which belonged to the Jesuits and did the same with the slaves that worked there.
+In 1790, Yermo celebrated the birth of his first child by freeing all of his more than 400 slaves.
+In 1797, he acquired the hacienda of Jalmolonga, which belonged to the Jesuits, and did the same with the slaves that worked there.
 In 1808, to celebrate the saint day of his wife, 200 slaves belonging to the Hacienda de Temixco were freed.
 This was one of the reasons why these former slaves did not contribute to the independence movement, but were instead on the royalist side, initially helping to defeat Viceroy Iturrigaray in 1808 and later remaining loyal to the King of Spain into the 1820s, after many Spanish-born generals and civil servants had switched their loyalty to an independent Mexico.